Your breastfeeding journey began well before this moment…well before the arrival of your baby.

 Both mothers and babies have natural feeding instincts that are most effective when they feel safe and held by the people around them.
 Aligned family and social support, along with community based and professional support have been shown to optimize breastfeeding outcomes and minimize feeding and postpartum mental health challenges.

-In Well Rooted Breastfeeding, you’ll explore the basics of gathering your village and simple practices for calming the stress response to promote feelings of safety and support.
+In Well Rooted Breastfeeding, you’ll explore the basics of gathering your village and simple practices for calming the stress response and promote feelings of safety and support.
 One of the biggest obstacles that prevents mothers from asking for the support they need is the belief that everyone is busy with their own lives and families.
 I have learnt that despite the busy-ness, most people are willing to help when they are provided with specific asks:

 - a trip to the grocery store to gather items on your list